confluentinc/confluent-sigma/README.md

 `sigma-rule-loader -bootStrapServer localhost:9092 -topic sigma-rules -dir zeek_sigma_rules`

-### Command Line
-Sigma Rules are persisted in a log compacted topic.
-Ensure the topic is created prior to adding sigma rules.
-Here is an example topic creation command but note that in production scenarios you will want a minimum replication-factor of 3.
-Number of required partiions are likley to remain one or very low since rules are will be relatively low (compared to real event data)

-`kafka-topics --bootstrap-server localhost:9092 --topic sigma_rules --replication-factor 1 --partitions 1
---config cleanup.policy=compact --create`

 ### Adding/Updating Sigma Rules via CLI
 You can also use any standard kafka publisher to load rules.
 Here is an examples of sending a record using the kafka-console-producer